A priori bounds for 2-d generalised Parabolic Anderson Model: Auxiliary calculations

 \subsubsection{2-d Sine-Gordon}

-We now discuss how the results in \cite{HS16}, where the case $\beta^2 \in (0,16\pi /3)$ for \eqref{equationforSG} is treated, can be used to obtain the correspondent OBs for $\Pi \dumb_{a,b}$, $a,b \in \{c,s\}$, in our setting.
-The correspondent objects in \cite{HS16} will be denoted with a $\tilde{\cdot}$ here.
+We now discuss how the results in \cite{HS16}, where the case $\beta^2 \in (0,16\pi /3)$ for \eqref{equationforSG} is treated, can be used to obtain the corresponding order bounds for $\Pi \dumb_{a,b}$, $a,b \in \{c,s\}$, in our setting.
+The corresponding objects in \cite{HS16} will be denoted with a tilde here.

 The difference between our setting and the one in \cite{HS16} is the definition of $\seqeps{\lollib}_a$, $a \in \{c,s\}$.
 While they use a truncated heat kernel $K$ that is compactly supported and integrates polynomials to zero, we consider the full heat kernel.
 This is because we need $\seqeps{\lollib}_a$ to solve $\heat \seqeps{\lollib}_a = \seqeps{\noiseb}_a$, while in their case this is only true up to a smooth error.